Holy Spirit, beloved of my soul, pray in me for I do not know how to pray as I ought.

 Sr. Jane earned a degree from Milwaukee’s Mount Mary College, and ministered in education for 38 years.
 She taught five years at Divine Savior High School and served four years as principal at Mother of Good Counsel (MGC), both in Milwaukee.
 Her longest teaching assignment was 22 years at Holy Name School in Wausau, Wis.

-Sr. Jane once joked about early retirement to make time for all her hobbies that include gardening, bird watching, sewing and candle making.
-She has always managed to wrap them around her ministries.
+Sr. Jane once joked about taking early retirement to make time for all her hobbies.
+In truth, she has always managed to wrap her gardening, bird watching, sewing and candle making around her ministries.

 Today, as Sister Jane reflects on her 70 years professed as a Salvatorian Sister, she compares herself to the caboose on a train.
 She explains, “I was the last Sister to serve as an assistant novice directress; the last sister-principal of MGC; the last sister to teach at Holy Name School in Wausau, Wisconsin; and the last Coordinator of St. Mary’s Convent in St. Nazianz.”